sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 ### Questions

 - Are your organization's policies and guidelines flexible enough to handle the fact that transitioning people will have different journeys and preferences?
+- What is the timeline for the transition?
+  - How would you handle a transition that is weeks out versus a longer timeline?
+What if the timeline is a year or more?
+  - How would you handle a transition that happens all at once versus a transition that moves slowly with multiple milestones?
 - Who should be informed about the transition?
-  - This can range from a specific team or department to an entire small company.
+  - This can range from a specific team or department to an entire company if it is small enough.
   - Who needs to know ahead of time in order to facilitate the transition plan?
 - How will the transition be communicated to the parties that need to know?
   - Options include email, one-on-one, at a group meeting, etc.